This article was updated on Nov. 10, 2023 to reflect current statistics.

 Patients become dissatisfied

 One study published in Health Services Research, showed that patients who were admitted in areas with high hospital consolidation rated their experience lower than those who were admitted to hospitals with low consolidation.
-Patients also preferred areas of high insurance consolidation.

-The study showed a positive correlation in patient satisfaction and increased insurance concentration.
+The study also showed a positive correlation in patient satisfaction and increased insurance concentration.
 As more insurance options become available patients have a wider range of accepted options.
 This leads to less struggle during their visit.
 Inversely, there was a negative correlation between satisfaction and increased hospital concentration.
 This was due to a reduction in options and market competition.